oracle-livelabs/developer/rest-services-for-adb-appDevLive/load-data-and-biz-objs/load-data-and-biz-objs.md

     curl --write-out '%{time_total}' -X POST
     ```

     File Time!
-We indicate that we have this csv file we want to use and the file name itself with the following addition to the command: **--data-binary "@2M.csv"**
+We indicate the csv file and name we want to use with the following option: **--data-binary "@2M.csv"**

     ```
     curl --write-out '%{time_total}' -X POST --data-binary "@2M.csv"
     ```

     Time to set the headers of this HTTP request.
-We are going to set the content type and tell it we are sending over a csv file. -H indicated we are setting header variables and we want to set the Content-Type one: **-H "Content-Type:text/csv"**
+We'll set the content type and tell it we are sending over a csv file.
+The -H option indicates we are setting header variables and we indcluder the Cotent Type like this: **-H "Content-Type:text/csv"**

     ```
     curl --write-out '%{time_total}' -X POST --data-binary "@2M.csv" -H "Content-Type:text/csv"